angular-schule/website-articles/blog/2020-01-everything-github/README.md

 The following example is additional, because we have promised for this article that you do not have to pay a cent.
 As already said, the usage of a private repos with GitHub Actions and GitHub Pages is only possible from the pro plan and higher.
-However, the big advantage is that we do not have to spend some time and effort to set up a token.
+However, the big advantage is that we do not have to spend any time and effort to set up a token.
 The `GITHUB_TOKEN` is already there and we do not need to bother with it at all.

-Behind the scenes, GitHub reuses an existing feature, that is known as GitHub apps.
+Behind the scenes, GitHub reuses an existing feature known as GitHub apps.
-In contrast to programs that authenticate with a "personal access token", apps do not run on behalf of a specific user - which is great.
+In contrast to programs that authenticate with a "personal access token", apps do not run on behalf of a specific user – which is great.
-To make this happen, GitHub automatically installs a GitHub App on the repository and makes a corresponding "installation access token" with the name `GITHUB_TOKEN` available as a secret.
+To make this happen, GitHub automatically installs a GitHub App on the repository and creates a corresponding "installation access token" with the name `GITHUB_TOKEN` available as a secret.
-GitHub fetches a new token for each job, before the job begins.
+GitHub fetches a new token for each job before the job begins.
 Awesome!

 > **ℹ️ Note**